redhat-nfvpe/koko/README.md

 - `-D` is to delete interface of docker container namespace
 - `-n` is to create interface and put it in linux netns namespace
 - `-N` is to delete interface of linux netns namespace
+- `-p` is to create interface and put it in pid's netns namespace
+- `-P` is to delete interface of pid's netns namespace
 - `-X` is to create vxlan interface
 - `-h` is to show help
 - `-v` is to show version